"To see Reality as it is"

 Difference between the Creator's Meditation and Vipassana

 The technique of the Creator’s Meditation can be said to be the same as Vipassana.
+This is because the practical side of Vipassana is already in itself in a perfect form and I do not really want to modify it.

 The difference is in the way in which it is delivered.